Essential Magnetohydrodynamics for Astrophysics: Twisted magnetic fields : jets

 An application where twisted magnetic fields play an essential role is the production of fast outflows from magnetic fields anchored in rotating objects (stars, accretion disks, black holes).

-A rotating disk which contains an ordered magnetic field accelerates an outflow consisting of a highly twisted field (Fig.\,\ref{molljet}).
-The pressure $B_\phi^2/8\pi$ contributed by the azimuthal (twist) component of this field causes it to expand into the pre-existing field configuration (cf.\ {\ctl sect.~\ref{twistube}}), and produces a shock wave around and ahead of the jet.
+Consider a rotating disk containing an ordered magnetic field which accelerates an outflow of mass from the surface of the disk.
+At some distance the field becomes highly twisted ({Fig.~\ref{molljet}}).
+The pressure $B_\varphi^2/8\pi$ contributed by the azimuthal (twist) component of this field causes it to expand into the pre-existing field configuration (cf.\ {sect.~\ref{twistube}}), and produces a shock wave around and ahead of the jet.
 Near the base of the jet the twisted configuration is stabilized by the surrounding field.
-As the twist angle increases with distance from the source, and the pressure of the external medium declines, the field configuration of the jet starts buckling under the pressure of the azimuthal component.
-Since the poloidal field strength ($\sim 1/r^2$) declines more rapidly with distance $r$ than the azimuthal component $B_\phi$ ($\sim 1/r$), this happens inevitably at some finite distance from the source.
+As the twist angle increases with distance from the source, while the pressure of the external field declines, the field configuration of the jet starts buckling under the pressure of its azimuthal component.
+Since the poloidal field strength ($\sim 1/r^2$) declines more rapidly with distance $r$ than the azimuthal component $B_\varphi$ ($\sim 1/r$), this happens inevitably at some finite distance from the source.

 The inset in Fig.\,\ref{molljet} shows how the `closing of currents' in a jet is not an issue.
 The current is not needed for understanding a magnetorotationally powered jet in the first place, but if one insists it can be computed from the field configuration.
-It closes through the head of the jet and along its boundary with the environment (compare with {\ctl section \ref{twistube}} and {\cpr problems \ref{twistp}, \ref{ctwist}}).
+It closes through the head of the jet and along its boundary with the environment (compare with {section \ref{twistube}} and {\cpr problems \ref{twistp}, \ref{ctwist}}).